ansys/pyprimemesh/doc/source/user_guide/fileio.rst

     * Program controlled and SpaceClaim CAD reader routes import JT files containing only faceted data.
 Workbench and Native CAD reader routes do not support importing JT files containing only faceted data.

-    * When deploying scripts using SpaceClaim, Discovery or Workbench CAD reader routes, ensure that the CAD configuration and in-app defaults are consistent in the deployed environment.
+    * When deploying scripts using SpaceClaim, Discovery, or Workbench CAD reader routes, ensure that the CAD configuration and in-app defaults are consistent in the deployed environment.

     * You must install and configure Workbench CAD readers or plug-ins (Ansys Geometry Interfaces)